-You’ll be given a workbook to support your treatment experience.
-It contains information on your programme and the way we work and exercises for the workshops.
+You’ll be given a workbook to support your treatment and therapy sessions.
+It contains information on your programme and the way we work, as well as exercises you’ll be expected to complete in your own time.
 There’s also a workbook for family members and friends.

-The 12-Step programme of recovery, pioneered by Alcoholics Anonymous and Narcotics Anonymous, is widely recognised as an essential component in treating alcoholism and drug addiction.
-Its success lies in its focus on changing behaviours through psychological and peer support with the goal of sustained abstinence.
-A major element of the 12-step approach is working in a group with other alcoholics and addicts.
-The fellowship this cultivates leads to an incredibly supportive environment.
+The 12-Step programme of recovery, pioneered by Alcoholics Anonymous (AA) and Narcotics Anonymous (NA), is widely recognised as being important in the ongoing support of people with alcohol and drug problems.
+Its success lies in its focus on changing behaviours through peer support with the goal of sustained abstinence.
+We encourage people to attend AA or NA meetings whilst with us as we’ve found their programme underlines the work we do.

-Often there are deep, underlying reasons behind alcohol and drug problems, so a 12-step programme is not enough on its own.
-We combine it with a range of other therapeutic approaches including Cognitive Behavioural Therapy, counselling and psychotherapy.
+Often there are deep, underlying reasons behind alcohol and drug problems, so a 12-Step programme is not enough on its own.
+We combine it with a range of other therapeutic approaches including Cognitive Behavioural Therapy, counseling and psychotherapy.
 This combination, which we describe as Combined Behavioural Intervention, has proved extremely effective in addressing associated negative behaviours and achieving lasting change.